Kalycito-open-automation/openSAFETY_DEMO/doc/ipcore/spibridge.md

 The core subcomponent synchronizes the input signals to the local clock, reads/writes data to the SPI shift register and forwards the data to the protocol component.
-The protocol component implements a full duplex streamed access to and from the external buffers where not additional commands need to be transferred.
+The protocol component implements a full duplex streamed access to and from the external buffers where no additional commands need to be transferred.

 On streaming access a basic communication cycle starts at the low address of its first consuming buffer and forwards the data as a stream to the core component.